Rugby World Cup

-Sixteen teams participated in the tournament from 1987 until 1995; since 1999, twenty teams have participated in each tournament.
-Japan hosted the 2019 Rugby World Cup and France will host the next in 2023.
+Sixteen teams participated in the tournament from 1987 until 1995; in 1999, the tournament expanded to twenty teams.
+Japan hosted the 2019 Rugby World Cup and France hosted the 2023 Rugby World Cup.
+The tournament will expand again to twenty-four teams when it is held in Australia in 2027.

-Beginning 2021, the women's equivalent tournament was officially renamed Rugby World Cup to promote equality with the men's game.
+Starting in 2021, the women's equivalent tournament was officially renamed the Rugby World Cup to promote equality with the men's tournament.
+However, the 2021 event was the only one to use this naming convention as at the end of the 2023 World Cup, World Rugby announced that all future tournaments would include the words "Men's" or "Women's" in their titles.
+The first event to use this convention will be the 2025 Women's Rugby World Cup, while the 2027 Men's Rugby World Cup will be the first to include "Men's" in its title.

 Format

 Qualification

 Under the current format, 20 teams qualify for each Rugby World Cup.
-Twelve teams qualify automatically based on their performance in the previous World Cup — the top three teams in each of the four group (pool) stages of the previous tournament qualify for the next tournament as seeded teams.
+Twelve teams qualify automatically based on their performance in the previous World Cup—the top three teams in each of the four group (pool) stages of the previous tournament qualify for the next tournament as seeded teams.
 The qualification system for the remaining eight places is region-based, with a total eight teams allocated for Europe, five for Oceania, three for the Americas, two for Africa, and one for Asia.
 The last place is determined by an intercontinental play-off.